 - My 2010 Trip to Toronto

 This is it, the final trip I’ll be talking about on my 2010s travel retrospective.
-In 2019 I didn’t do a ton of traveling, but I went to three places.
+In 2019 I didn’t do a ton of travelling, but I went to three places.
 The only new to me destination though was San Francisco.

 There are some places I visit where I just kind of wander around and do whatever, and then there are other places I visit where I want to hit the tourist spots.
 And this isn’t a post about traveller vs tourist (the entire dichotomy of that debate is based on a false premise that the two things are different and that you have to choose one, which isn’t true).
-Anyway when it came to San Francisco my friends and I wanted to do a lot of the tourist things.
+Anyway, when it came to San Francisco my friends and I wanted to do a lot of the “tourist” things.

-I realize that above paragraph is just a boring dear diary list (you know, dear diary today I did this then I did this and then this,, etc) of my time in San Francisco.
+I realize that the above paragraph is just a boring dear diary list (you know, dear diary today I did this then I did this and then this, etc) of my time in San Francisco.
 But I’m pointing all this out because if I’d gone to San Francisco myself I probably wouldn’t have done all this stuff.
-I tend to just kind of wander about when I travel solo.
+I tend to just kind of go about when I travel solo.
 This can be great and lead to discovery things I never knew about, but it’s often stemmed from this subconscious/internal monologue of me going “okay you’re broke, you can’t afford to do all the stuff you really want to do, so just wander about this park because it’s free.”